Vaibhavpatil4744/MEAN_Project/README.md

-# To-Do-app
-This is a simple Demo App
+This is a MEAN Stack Event Posting App